WalliedeWalrus/farm/readme.md

 # Contineous Deployment with Github Actions, Flask and Digital Ocean Droplet

 This assignment was not just a walk in the park...
 I ran into a lot of errors that had to be investigated by a lot of reading.
-In the end I succeededto fix the problems but I'm glad the job is done.
+In the end I succeeded to fix the problems but I'm glad the job is done.
 Though I learned a lot during the process.

 After running the droplet I had a hard time with GitHub Actions and combining it with the automated SSH authorisation.
 I tried to tackle this step by step but at some point although following the advised steps it simply wouldn't work.
 So I started from scratch with a new droplet and new repository.
 This time it worked like it should.